 How To File a Motorcycle Accident Claim

 The most U.S. states, the individual who is at-fault for the crash has to pay for medical bills and other accident-related losses.
 However, a handful of states act as no-fault states for motorcycle accidents and other vehicular crashes.
 In places such as New Jersey, responsibility is assigned in cases, but there are differences in how the payments for accident-related costs.

 Drivers in no-fault states must have personal injury protection coverage and basic liability insurance.
 In case of a motorcycle crash, your insurance pays for your medical expenses, lost wages, and property damage, even if you did not cause the crash.

 Navigating no-fault insurance is often complex.
-It is best for injury victims who reside in no-fault insurance states to consult with an attorney before filing a claim.
+It is best for injury victims who reside in no-fault insurance states to consult with an attorney before filing a motorcycle crash claim.

 There are several people you can file a claim against if you’ve suffered injuries in a motorcycle accident:

 - Third-party individuals who contributed to the accident, such as pedestrians